bitm4ncer/scatalog/README.md

 ### 4. Start Exploring
 1. Go to [open.spotify.com](https://open.spotify.com)
-2. Click the scatlog button next to the track time
+2. Click the scatalog button next to the track time
 ![Screenshot of Spotify interface showing a track titled "Who Knows Where The Time Goes" by Participation Trophy, with playback controls and track details visible.](./content/img/button-screenshot.png)